zan2azzhhh/Zhenhao_An-portfolio/final-project-part-one.md

 # Outline

 ## Overview
-Over the past 10 years, the scores NBA teams got have apparently improved.
-In the 2022–23 season, the average points per game(PPG) even reaches 114.2 points, which is the highest mark in history.
-I believe that there is really a lot to be analyzed so that we can have a better understanding of the latest basketball trends and better enjoy watching the games.
-So in my final project, I am going to take a look at some statistical data, and find the correlation between the points and its independent variables.
+Over the past decade, NBA teams have shown a significant improvement in scoring.
+In the 2022–23 season, the average points per game (PPG) reached a historic high of 114.2 points.
+To gain a deeper understanding of the evolving trends in basketball, this final project aims to analyze statistical data and identify correlations between points and independent variables.

 ## Project Structure

 ### 1. Overview

-   (1) PPG of the whole league by year from 2013 to 2023
+(1) PPG of the entire league from 2013 to 2023

-   (2) PPG of Warriors by year from 2013 to 2023
+(2) PPG of the Warriors from 2013 to 2023

-   (3) PPG by team in season 2022-2023 and 2015-2016
+(3) PPG by team in the 2022-2023 and 2015-2016 seasons

-### 2. Factors that contribute to the scoring increase
+### 2. Factors Contributing to Scoring Increase

-   (1) 3-point shot and perimeter shot data from 2013 to 2023
+(1) 3-point and perimeter shot data from 2013 to 2023

-   (2) number of rounds from 2013 to 2023
+(2) Number of rounds from 2013 to 2023

-   (3) hit rate of 2-point and 3-point from 2013 to 2023
+(3) Hit rate of 2-point and 3-point shots from 2013 to 2023

-   (4) number of fouls from 2013 to 2023
+(4) Number of fouls from 2013 to 2023

-### 3. Reasons behind this phenomenon
+### 3. Reasons behind this Phenomenon

-   (1) development of big data and roles of data analyst
+(1) Development of big data and the role of data analysts

-   (2) Match rules and referees
+(2) Match rules and the influence of referees

 (3) Characteristics of players

-### 4. Influences this phenomenon may cause
+### 4. Influences of this Phenomenon

-   (1) Global market and Revenue
+(1) Global market and revenue

-   (2) Audience rating
+(2) Audience ratings

 ## Initial sketches